dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: Maven is alarmingly frustrating...I really need to spend some time laying out my projects instead of approaching it like a brain storm...that can be good at times - like a jam session - but I kind of need to know where I'm going to draw the map...

+### Day 22: January 25, 2017

+**Today's Progress**: Wrote some Apex code for a SalesForce app that sends email.

+**Thoughts**: Apex is interesting.
+It's basically Java.
+I will probably check out the SalesForce ecosystem more.